jpwoeltjen/PersistentRegressors/presentation.md

 # Analysis of the Power Gain (Cont.)

-- When the regressor is highly persistent, the use of the Q-test rather than the t-test is a relatively important source of power gain for the Bonferroni Q-test.
+- When the regressor is highly persistent, the use of the Q-test rather than the t-test is an important source of power gain for the Bonferroni Q-test.
-- When the predictor variable is less persistent, the use of the DF-GLS test rather than the ADF test is a relatively important source of power gain for the Bonferroni Q-test.

 - Bonferroni refinement is an especially important source of power gain for the Bonferroni Q-test since it tries to exploit information about $\rho$.
-This makes its confidence interval for $\beta$ given $\rho$ more sensitive to $\rho$ resulting in a too conservative Bonferroni test without the refinement.
+This makes its confidence interval for $\beta$ given $\rho$ more sensitive to $\rho$.
+Hence, without the refinement the Bonferroni test is too conservative.

 # Finite Sample Rejection Rates (10,000 Monte Carlo runs)